-- 1) The government will establish a Cooperative Development Fund (CDF) to provide micro financing support to start-up financial support at the lower end of the market of cooperatives.
-It is an instrument aimed at mobilizing the resources of communities to enable them to meet their economic and social needs, enabling them to move out of poverty.
+- The government will establish a Cooperative Development Fund (CDF) to provide microfinancing support to start-up financial support at the lower end of the market.
+This will be an instrument aimed at mobilizing the resources within communities, to enable them to meet their economic and social needs and in that way move out of poverty.
 The government will reserve funds for the CDF in its annual budget.
-The government will also examine to what extent it is possible to adjust the objectives of the "Fondo Rotativo Agrario" in such a way that it can be used for this purpose. - 2) The government will encourage financial cooperatives to contribute with a financial injection in this fund.
-To this end, the government will study the possibility to benefit credit unions that subscribe to the fund with tax incentives. - 3) The fund will also provide a start-up grants to cooperatives which find it difficult to secure venture capital from private financial institutions due to the collective ownership structure of cooperatives.
-Limited working capital support is also provided. - 4) To help the fund fulfill its role of providing capitalization support the government will allocate the necessary means to offset this fund's operating costs. - 5) The credit unions will also be encouraged to develop an inter-lending framework with the emerging cooperative sectors. - 6) The government will encourage the creation of appropriate reserves by cooperatives., part of which at least could be indivisible. - 7) The government will also encourage the creation of a Solidarity Fund.
+The government will also examine to what extent it is possible to adjust the objectives of the "Fondo Rotativo Agrario" in such a way that it can be used for this purpose. - 2) The government will encourage financial cooperatives to contribute with a financial injection into this fund.
+To this end, the government will study the possibility to provide tax incentives to credit unions that subscribe to the fund. - 3) The fund will also provide start-up grants to cooperatives having difficulties securing venture capital from private financial institutions due to the collective ownership structure of cooperatives.
+Limited working capital support will also be provided. - 4) To help the fund fulfill its role of providing capitalization support, the government will allocate the necessary means to offset this fund's operating costs. - 5) The credit unions will also be encouraged to develop an inter-lending framework with the emerging cooperative sectors. - 6) The government will encourage the creation of appropriate reserves by cooperatives, part of which at least could be indivisible. - 7) The government will also encourage the creation of a Solidarity Fund.

-Support demands by the cooperative movement regarding income taxation
+Supporting demands by the cooperative movement regarding income taxation

 The government intends to monitor the progress in this area and act as necessary to support cooperatives in terms of the taxation measures for cooperatives.
-In this regard, the government will promote a re-evaluation of the existing tax regime with the aim to bring about a tax regime capable of developing and growing cooperatives taking into consideration their unique nature.
+In this regard, the government will promote a re-evaluation of the existing tax regime to bring about one that can promote the development and growth of cooperatives, taking into consideration their unique nature.

 This re-evaluation should be seen in conjunction with the reformed cooperative legislation.

-The implementation of Area 3 - develop or improve capitalization and financing tools suitable for cooperatives, will be monitored and evaluated through the following KPIs:
+The implementation of Area 3 - Developing or Improving Capitalization and Financing Tools Suitable for Cooperatives, will be monitored and evaluated through the following KPIs:

-- 1. Number of investment incentives implemented. - 2.
-A Cooperative Development Fund (CDF) is established. - 3.
-Funds for the CDF are reserved in the governments annual budget. - 4.
-Financial injection of financial cooperatives in the fund is realized. - 5.
-Number of tax incentives established. - 6.
-Number of start-up grants provided to cooperatives. - 7.
-Share of fund's operating costs is offset by the government. - 8.
-Cooperative inter-lending framework for emerging cooperatives realized. - 9.
+- 1. Number of investment incentives implemented - 2.
+A Cooperative Development Fund (CDF) is established - 3.
+Funds for the CDF reserved in the government's annual budget - 4.
+Financial injection of financial cooperatives in the fund is realized - 5.
+Number of tax incentives established - 6.
+Number of start-up grants provided to cooperatives - 7.
+Share of fund's operating costs offset by the government - 8.
+Cooperative inter-lending framework for emerging cooperatives realized - 9.
 Cooperative Solidarity Fund realized.

-5.2.4 Area 4: Improve non-financial business support services available to cooperatives
+5.2.4 Area 4: Improving Non-Financial Business Support Services Available to Cooperatives